Ultima Online: Clients

 Electronic Arts provides the standard clients with which players are allowed to connect to the Ultima Online servers, though some third-party clients were made.

 The 3D client was originally released as a part of the Ultima Online: Third Dawn expansion, but received poor reviews due to performance issues (especially memory leaks early on) and sub-par graphics.
-An update to the 3D client was made on January 30, 2006 when characters and creatures from the game were scaled down to smaller sizes.
+An update to the 3D client was made on January 30, 2006, when characters and creatures from the game were scaled down to smaller sizes.
 As of early May/Late April 2007, the Third Dawn client was no longer supported by Electronic Arts, and focus shifted to the Kingdom Reborn client and its successor the Enhanced Client.
 Electronic Arts Ultima Online servers do not allow the Third Dawn client to connect.

-Ultima Online: Kingdom Reborn was a client Ultima Online created in 2007 with updated graphics.
-Kingdom Reborn was not considered an expansion pack and could be downloaded for free.
+Ultima Online: Kingdom Reborn was announced in August 2006 and was released August 27, 2007.
 A series of clues provided by developers via an in-game event arc allowed players to find a URL on the Ultima Online website wherein a simple message was contained as well as a Flash movie featuring screenshots of the upgraded graphics.
 In addition to the upgraded graphics, there was a newer, more streamlined interface.
 Some of the changes included hot keys, a scrolling bag configuration and a new character sheet.

-Ultima Online: Kingdom Reborn was announced in August 2006 and was released August 27, 2007.
 The new client modernized the game's look, making it easy to add new content without backsliding through outdated and outmoded art, while maintaining the niche market as an MMORPG that can run on lower-end computers.
 Electronic Arts referred to the Ultima Online: Kingdom Reborn client as "2.5d," meaning that it was written in 3d and then moved into 2d to make it easier for lower-end computers to run.
 The client is available as a free download.